kehoffman3/astrodust/README.md

 # Astrodust

-A package for predicting the distribution of dust particles in protoplanetary disk based off our paper [Multi-Output Random Forest Regression to Emulatethe Earliest Stages of Planet Formation](https://arxiv.org/abs/2104.12845) by André Zazzera, Kevin Hoffman, and Jae Yoon Sung.
+A package for predicting the distribution of dust particles in protoplanetary disk based off our paper [Multi-Output Random Forest Regression to Emulatethe Earliest Stages of Planet Formation](https://arxiv.org/abs/2104.12845) by André Zazzera, Kevin Hoffman, and Jae Sung.
 Our work for this capstone project can be found in this [repository](https://github.com/andrezazz/dust-in-the-machine).

 ## Installation